+The American Nutrition Association® is a 501c3 charitable non-profit organization.
 The ANA envisions a society of Healthy People, Powered by Nutrition.
 We bring that vision to life through our mission to Champion the Science and Practice of Personalized Nutrition.

 Six foundational values guide the work of the ANA: